lanl/VizAly-Foresight/Analysis/README.md

 # PAT: Python Analysis Toolkit

-This folder contains PAT, the P that is used to run the foresight workflow.
-The Analysis toolkit will generate a cinema database from the input file specified.
+This folder contains PAT, the Python package that is used to run the Foresight workflows.
+The Analysis toolkit will generate a Cinema database from the input file specified.

 ## Prerequisites:

-* Python 2
+* Python 2.7
-* numpy
-* pandas
-* matplotlib

-All of these packages can be installed as python pip install <package name>
+There is a `requirements.txt` file in the top-level of this repository.
+All of these packages can be installed as: `pip install -r requirements.txt`

 ## Running Foresight
 This will run the full analysis workflow and generate a cinema database.
 For example